background grid image

 A bold step forward

 We firmly believe that FlakeHub Cache is the first enterprise-ready cache in the Nix ecosystem.
-Public caches and caches without granular access control are simply not suited for a broad range of use cases and even whole industries, particularly those subject to exacting compliance standards, regulatory regimes, and security requirements.
+Public caches and caches without granular access control are not suited for a broad range of use cases and even whole industries, particularly those subject to exacting compliance standards, regulatory regimes, and security requirements.
 If you’re compelled by the power of Nix but have concerns about existing solutions, this might be precisely the sea change you’ve been waiting for.

 On top of that, Determinate Systems is the only SOC2-compliant vendor in the Nix ecosystem, which should make otherwise-difficult discussions with the higher-ups go much more smoothly.

-You can try out FlakeHub Cache for yourself very soon.
+You can try out FlakeHub Cache for yourself soon.
 Sign up below, configure one of your GitHub Actions runs to use the Magic Nix Cache Action, make a small update to your Nix configuration, and you’ll experience this sea change first hand.

 Register for the FlakeHub Cache private beta